BhaveshNikam09/BhaveshNikam09/README.md

 GenAI engineer with hands-on experience building and deploying **LLM-powered applications** — RAG pipelines, multimodal AI tools, and automated AI agents — using both commercial APIs (Google Gemini, OpenAI) and open-source models (Hugging Face, Llama-compatible frameworks).

-- 🔭 Currently working as a **Technical Analyst Intern** in FinTech at Netwin Systems, Nashik
+- 🔭 Currently working as a **Technical Analyst Intern**  at Netwin Systems and Softwares, Nashik
 - 📄 **Published Researcher** — paper on *CodeSage: AI Code Reviewer with PR Assistant* in IISTJ (Vol. 2, Issue 5, May 2026)
 - 🏆 **Top 110 of 17,000+** nationally in Spark-Wars 4.0 (Apache Spark & Databricks)
 - 💡 Passionate about building AI tools that actually ship and solve real problems